ColleagueRiley/Software-Rendering/README.md

 On Windows, you must first select the bitmap and make sure that you save the last selected object so you can reselect it later.
-Now, you can blit the bitmap to the screen and reselect the old bitmap.
+Now you can blit the bitmap to the screen and reselect the old bitmap.

 Relevant documentation: [`SelectObject`](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-selectobject) and [`BitBlt`](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-bitblt)